-Important Dates for the Chetham family
+Early History of the Chetham family

 This web page shows only a small excerpt of our Chetham research.
 Another 58 words (4 lines of text) covering the years 1580, 1653, 1580, 1648, 1653, 1640 and 1692 are included under the topic Early Chetham History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Chetham has undergone many spelling variations, including Chetham, Cheetham, Cheetam, Cheetum and others.